stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 Relevant only when user-modification tracking is **enabled**.

-Minimum gap **in minutes** enforced between **back-to-back** states that use transitions.
-Without a gap, the Hue Bridge may not recognize the final target value of the first transition yet and could flag the light as "manually overridden."
-Hue Scheduler ensures this gap by shortening overlapping transitions as needed.
+Minimum settling time **in minutes** between one transition finishing and the next schedule entry taking over.
+The schedule remains active during this time; Hue Scheduler shortens the earlier transition so the light holds its final values for the configured buffer.

+This gives the Hue Bridge time to report the final values before the next update.
+Without that buffer, the scheduler can mistake the bridge's still-changing values for a manual override.

-If overrides are still detected between adjacent transitioning states, increase this value.
+If overrides are still detected between adjacent entries with transitions, increase this value.

 **Default:** `3` minutes